Corey Domachowski

-Corey Domachowski (born 11 September 1996) is a Welsh professional rugby union player who plays as a prop for United Rugby Championship club Cardiff and the Wales national team.
+Corey Domachowski (born 19 September 1996) is a Welsh professional rugby union player who plays as a prop for United Rugby Championship club Cardiff and the Wales national team.

+Early life

+Domachowski played for Rhondda Schools as a back-row, and was a goal kicker, before converting to prop when he moved to Gilfach Goch RFC.

 Club career

+Cardiff

-Domachowski made his debut for Cardiff in 2017 having previously played for the academy team.
+Domachowski made his debut for Cardiff in March 2016 against Glasgow Warriors having previously played for the academy team.
 The Church Village-born loosehead prop represented Wales at under-20 level, and featured for Cardiff Rugby as a replacement in Challenge Cup quarter final defeat to Gloucester in 2017.
+He signed his first senior contract with the club in October 2017.

+He signed an extension with Cardiff in August 2023, followed by a further extension in January 2024.

+Scarlets

+On 30 April 2026, it was announced that Domachowski would leave Cardiff to join the Scarlets.

 International career

+Wales U20

+Domachowski represented Wales U20 in 2016, and won the grand slam during the 2016 Six Nations Under 20s Championship.

+Wales

 On 1 May 2023, Warren Gatland selected him in Wales' 54 player training squad for the Rugby World Cup 2023.